Christmas Tour FAQ

 Younger guests may enjoy a visit to the Train Museum and it is possible to purchase just Train Museum tickets.
 See above for details.

 Unless a homeowner asks you not to, photographs are fine on the tour.
 The tours are on a tight schedule so please do not get separated from your group while taking photos.

-One of the houses, Holmes Hall (home of the Train Museum), is always on the tour.
+One of the houses, Holmes Hall (home of the Train Museum), and Calvary Church are always on the tour.
 We vary the other 6 houses as much as possible (we’re a pretty small neighborhood!).

 All tours will take place as scheduled and will not be canceled for weather related reasons.
 Please plan appropriate attire (especially shoes!)
 This is Pittsburgh and bad weather is part of the charm.

 Food is usually available at Calvary Church for purchase.
 Typical food selections include: roast beef sandwiches, hot dogs, chili, cakes, cookies, coffee, tea, soda, hot chocolate and cider.
 More information about local restaurants can be found in our Visit section of the website.
 Please be sure to check business hours.